eric-asare/eric-asare/README.md

 Hi 👋, I'm Eric

-A passionate software engineer
+I'm passionate about doing "cool" things that "matter" with code.
+I focus more on turning ideas into executables for measurable results.

 🔭 I’m interested in web and mobile development, open-source projects